conoro/hugo.conoroneill.com/content/post/timoleague-courtmacsherry-elephone-explorer-pro.md

 * No problem taking a 32GB SD Card
-* The remote control is great and has differnet buttons for video and stills
+* The remote control is great and has different buttons for video and stills
 * I zip-tied the remote control to the selfie-stick (the stick makes video less wobbly)
-* The screen is rubbish so it's hard to see in sunlight when video is on
+* The screen is rubbish so it's hard to see in sunlight whether video is recording or not
 * There is a status led but it's tiny so it doesn't help
 * The waterproof case seems great but I haven't tried it properly
 * The bunch of adapters is also great but the back-mount is strange since it has a camera mount, not a GoPro one